luckyr13/vending-machine/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.

+## Demo online
+You can try a demo of this dApp on this link: http://super-vending-machine.s3-website.us-east-2.amazonaws.com/about

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.